DOWNLOAD: Salvage Inspection Information Sheet (form B-256) on how to get your vehicle inspected.

 The registration and plates on the salvaged vehicle can be transferred to another vehicle.

-If you rebuild the salvaged vehicle (parts only; salvages cannot be rebuilt), you must re-title the vehicle.
+If you rebuild the salvaged vehicle, you must re-title the vehicle.
 The vehicle cannot, however, be re-titled until it passes a Salvage Inspection.

 Salvage Inspection Locations